Tamir198/Second-JS-Challenge/shop-single-page-application/README.md

 - [ ] You can only use JS vanilla to complete this project.
 - [ ] The project will contain 3 webpack config files : common, development, and production.
 In addition the project will support the corresponding scripts in the package.json file (it is recomnded to name the production webpack script as 'build' and name the development webpack sctipt as  'start').
+- [ ] The catalog sould be presented as the main part of the page, and the cart as a right sidebar.

 ### Store catalog